|PDH Online Course Description||PDH Units/

 John C. Huang, Ph.D., P.E.

 The infamous Exxon Valdez Oil Spill of 1989 and the collapse of the Cypress Street Viaduct during the Loma Prieta Earthquake in California are just two examples of engineering disasters that have occurred throughout history.
 Most of such catastrophes can be attributed to human errors, design flaws, material failures, extreme conditions, or a combination of these reasons.
 In this webinar, we will examine some of the worst engineering disasters and the causes of such catastrophes in the hope of preventing history from repeating.
-In addition, we will discuss about the weather-related disasters, disaster life cycle, disaster mitigation, forensic engineering, seismic retrofitting, and proper engineering design and construction for structures in high wind areas.
+In addition, we will discuss the weather-related disasters, disaster life cycle, disaster mitigation, forensic engineering, seismic retrofitting, and proper engineering design and construction for structures in high wind areas.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.